 Additionally, many National Park sites are surrounded by National Forest areas.
 Many of these have campgrounds that are less busy or have non-reservable sites.

 Many National Forest campsites are primitive or dispersed campsites.
-(What is dispersed camping?)
+(Learn what dispersed camping is.)

 Here are some of our favorite campsites near and inside National Parks: